retrosight/rest/documentation-template.md

 #### Response

-Ensure the headers are kept separate as a code block from the payload for ease of reading.
+* Ensure the headers are kept separate as a code block from the payload for ease of reading.
+* Add the language identifier to any code blocks for syntax highlighting
+* See the GitHub topic [Creating and highlighting code blocks](https://help.github.com/articles/creating-and-highlighting-code-blocks/) for more information.

 ```
 HTTP/1.1 200 OK